-- 5 If data are separated by aspect and season, as previous analysis suggests to do, significant differences in SWR between covers in the transition season appeared in both hillsopes (p < 0.001); these differences were masked in the general analysis by the data of the wet season, when mean values of SWR remained homogeneous in both hillslopes (p > 0.05).
-This fact is clearly showed in Fig. 3 and was corroborated 10 by a Kruskal-Wallis analysis of SWR with the variable "microenvironment" (conjunction of aspect and cover) on every season (Table 2).
-In the transition season there were significant differences between microenvironments (p < 0.001) and the pairwise U Mann-Whitney test showed differences within every hillslope.
-In the wet season, the soil remained wettable in all the cases but there were quantitative differences between - microenvironments (p < 0.05).
+194 If data are separated by aspect and season, as previous analysis suggests to do, significant differences in 195 SWR between covers in the transition season appeared in both hillsopes (p<0.001); these differences were masked in the general analysis by the data of the wet season, when mean values of SWR remained homogeneous in both hillslopes (p>0.05).
+There was also significant difference in the north-facing hillslope during the transition season (p<0.01).
+These facts are clearly showed in figure 3 and were corroborated by a kruskal-Wallis analysis of SWR with the variable "microenvironment" (conjunction of aspect and cover) on every season (Table 2).
+In the transition season there were significant differences between microenvironments (p<0.001) and the pairwise U Mann-Whitney test showed differences within every hillslope.
+In the wet season, the soil remained wettable in all the cases but there were quantitative differences between microenvironments (p<0.05).
 In this period, there were no differences within every hillslope.
+In the dry season there were significant differences only between the microenvironments of the north-facing hillslope.

-4.3 Hydrological and erosive response
+3.3 Hydrological and erosive response

 Table 3 shows means and standard deviations of the hydrological and erosive parameters recorded during the study period.
-The dispersion of data was large, usually with

-20 CV values higher than 100%.
-In the transition season NIS plots showed the highest mean values for runoff variables ($R_r = 2.99 \text{ mm}$, $R_p = 12.22\%$) and SSC showed the lowest ones (0.35 mm, 1.27%).
-The maximum event values during this season were also measured in the NIS plots (8.51 mm, 19.33%), after 44 mm of precipitation with $I = 2.7 \text{ mm h}^{-1}$ and $I{max} = 36.6 \text{ mm h}^{-1}$.
+The dispersion of data was large, usually with CV values higher than 100%.
+In the transition season NIS plots showed the highest mean values for runoff variables (R_r =2.99mm, R_p =12.22%) and SSC showed the lowest ones (0.35mm, 1.27%).
+The maximum event values during this season were also measured in the NIS plots (8.51 mm, 19.33%), after 44 mm of precipitation with I= 2.7 mm h-1 and I{max} =36.6 mm h-1.
 During the wet season, there was a change of trend and the highest mean values were in SIS plots (1.49 mm, 2.59%), whereas the lowest occurred in the NSC plots (0.15 mm, 0.23%).
-The maximum event values in this season were recorded in the SIS plots (6.34 mm,11.77%) after 53.9 mm of precipitation ($I = 2.9 \text{ mm h}^{-1}$ and $I{max} = 44.4 \text{ mm h}^{-1}$).
+The maximum event values in this season were recorded in the SIS plots (6.34 mm,11.77%) after 53.9 mm of precipitation (I=2.9 mm h-1 and I{max} =44.4 mm h-1).
+No runoff was detected during the dry season, so this season was not taken into account in further analyses of runoff and soil loss.

-Regarding the sediment concentration, the highest mean value in the transition season was 0.91 gr L-1 and it was found both in NIS and SSC plots.
-On the other handthe lowest value was 0.25 gr L-1 in the SIS plots.
-In the wet season the maximum mean value was 0.59 gr l-1 in the SSC plots and the lowest one was 0.08 gr L-1 in the SSC plots.
-The maximum sediment concentration measured in the transition season was 3.76 gr L-1 (NIS plots), recorded after a short event of 2.9 mm ($I = 3.6 \text{ mm h}^{-1}$, $I{max} = 6 \text{ mm h}^{-1}$).
-In the wet season it was 2.59 gr L-1 (SSH plots), after 14.7 mm of precipitation ($I = 1.9 \text{ mm h}^{-1}$, $I{max} = 4.8 \text{ mm h}^{-1}$).
+Regarding the sediment concentration, the highest mean value in the transition season was 0.91 gr l-1 and it was found both in NIS and SSC plots.
+On the other hand the lowest value was 0.25 gr l-1 in the SIS plots.
+In the wet season the maximum mean value was 0.59 gr l-1 in the SSC plots and the lowest one was 0.08 gr l-1 in the NIS plots.
+The maximum sediment concentration measured in the transition season was 3.76 gr l-1 (NIS plots), recorded after a short event of 2.9 mm (I=3.6 mm h-1, I{max}=6 mm h-1).
+In the wet season it was 2.59 gr l-1(SSH plots), after 14.7 mm of precipitation (I=1.9 mm h-1, I{max}=4.8 mm h-1).